 Some quick notes:

-- Our second most recent print issue is Issue 62, Spring 2022
+- Our second most recent print issue is Issue 63, Spring/Summer 2023

 - The price indicated below includes free shipping (within U.S.)